 “I bumped into Tracey at uni yesterday.
 She even complimented my outfit.
 You’d have to be a real dick use something like that against me.”

-Vicksley’s mother when approached with the news commented, “What has happened to my daughter is very sad, but what she’s been accused of is inexcusable.
+“What has happened to my daughter is very sad,” said Dianne Vicksley’s, Tracey’s mother.
+“But what she’s been accused of is inexcusable.
 I didn’t raise any of my children to engage in that kind of behaviour.”

-One witness, who refused to be named, was a lot more damning, “There’s a special place in hell for people who ask people if they wore that yesterday.”
+One witness, who asked not to be named, was more damning: “There’s a special place in hell for people who ask people if they wore that yesterday.”